-Watershed Restoration (WR) utilizes state of the art techniques to reduce sediment, nutrients, and pollution to the County’s streams and waterways.
+Watershed Restoration (WR) uses state-of-the-art techniques to reduce sediment, nutrients and pollution to the County’s streams and waterways.
 WR's goal is to protect, enhance and restore the water resources of Baltimore County.
 The program structure is based on the County’s 14 major watersheds in order to provide a comprehensive framework of protection and restoration of the County’s natural resources.

 This is the Spring Branch stream

 Projects are prioritized in part based on opportunities identified in watershed management plans.
 Project funding is supported primarily by County General Obligation Bonds and supplemented by State grant funds from the Maryland Departments of the Environment and Natural Resources and with grants from the Chesapeake Bay Trust.